 8. Mongstad Mirror

-Saavy Mom had the Mongstad mirror from Ikea for awhile before she decided to refurbish it into something more country-chic.
-It was only after a trip south that she realized she needed a little more style in her home, but on a budget.
+Saavy Mom had the Mongstad mirror from Ikea for a while before she decided to refurbish it into something more country-chic.
+It was only after a trip south that she realized she needed a little more style in her home but on a budget.
 Another Ikea hack that will help you get the distressed look is to use a simple wood stain and sandpaper.

 9. Rast Dresser